web-extend/web-extend/docs/guide/quick-start.md

 ### Add Entry Files

-Create the `src/popup.js` file, whose content is as follows.
-WebExtend will [pare the entry information automatically](entrypoints.md) based on the file system.
+Create the `src/popup.js` file whose content is as follows.
+WebExtend will parse the [entrypoint](entrypoints.md) automatically based on the file system.

 ::: code-group